jhumelsine/jhumelsine.github.io/_posts/2024-11-07-abstraction-cohesion.md

 Rather than keeping the state machine behavior encapsulated within the class, the class becomes the place where `state` or `status` reside.
 Other classes will access `status`/`state` via the `get` accessor, update `status`/`state` with a new value via the `set` accessor based upon their own business logic code.
 Not only does this low cohesive design distribute the __state machine__ implementation across far flung regions of the design, it distributes behavior.
 This makes it more difficult to know what the __state machine__ will do as a whole when the `status`/`state` is updated from any place in the implementation.

-With cohesion software elements, a change to one element may require a change to the other related cohesive elements, like how a change in screw head causing a change in the screwdriver.
+With cohesive software elements, a change to one element may require a change to the other related cohesive elements, like how a change in screw head causing a change in the screwdriver.
 Highly cohesive software elements are close to one another, such as in the same package, making it more likely that all required updates will occur consistently.

 I consider the methods of an `interface` cohesive when:
 * The methods are functionally related and support each other.